LispCookbook/cl-cookbook/debugging.md

 ## Step

-[step](http://www.xach.com/clhs?q=step) is an interactive command with similar scope than `trace`.
+[step](http://www.lispworks.com/documentation/HyperSpec/Body/m_step.htm) is an interactive command with similar scope than `trace`.
 This:

 ~~~lisp
 (step (factorial 2))
 ~~~

-gives an interactive pane with the available restarts:
+gives an interactive pane with the available restarts and the backtrace:

 ```
 Evaluating call: